I'm Here For You (Book Two of the Scattered Hearts Series- Cameron's Story)

 “I’m… I’m… okay.
 But my son.”

 Mom’s words slur, as her lower lip swells and bleeds from the split in it.
-Somehow, I regain comprehension and I reach over and brush her sweat soaked hair from her face and cringe at the sight of the bloody gash over her left eye and red bruise swelling on her cheek as well.
+Somehow, I regain composure, and I reach over and brush her sweat soaked hair from her face and cringe at the sight of the bloody gash over her left eye and red bruise swelling on her cheek.
 The pain from the gash on my right eye begins to throb as I now realize blood trickling down my face.
+I reach up to touch my face and realize I’m still holding the gun.

 “Son.
 Hand me the gun,” the same older officer says.

-I do as he asks and extend my hand with the gun holding only the butt so he can take it.
-He uses a gloved hand and writing pen that he slides through the trigger to retrieve the weapon and places it in a plastic bag.
+I do as he asks and extend my shaking hand with the gun holding only the butt so he can take it.
+He uses a gloved hand and writing pen that he slides through the trigger to retrieve the weapon, clicks the safety on, and places it in a plastic bag.

 The officer continues as a much younger cop ready’s a pen and pad to take our statements.